Did you know that header bidding was originally called “Tagless”?

 Header Bidding Adapter

-In January 2018, 27% of publishes had 6-8 adapters integrated to the page.
+In January 2018, 27% of publishers had 6-8 adapters integrated into the page.
 And nearly, 13.5% had more than 9 adapters to their site (Src).
-Here’s the graph showing the top five adapters in the programmatic industry used by the publishers monetizing their site via header bidding:
+Here’s the graph showing the top ten adapters used by the publishers in 2021:

 Since it is pretty clear that header bidding is common on desktop and mobile devices, it still needs time to grow and to gain popularity as a solution for in-app monetization.
 Let’s look at the numbers and what restricts the app publishers to utilize the technique.